 Tuition rebates are provided by many area businesses and industries to their employees as an incentive for them to continue their education.
 Students who are employed should contact their company representative for further details.

-Further information may be obtained from the Office of Financial Aid, A364, College Center.
+Further information may be obtained from the Office of Financial Aid, A364, 397-3000, extension 248 or 249.